Train Simulator Classic: Releases

 Train Simulator 2013 was released on Steam in two editions.
 The Standard Edition, available for a limited time, was released on 20 September 2012.
-The Deluxe Edition was released on 10 October 2012.
+The Deluxe Edition was released on 10 October.
 Retail versions were available from October that year.
 New features and improvements included Xbox 360 Controller support, Relay Play mode allowing for users to combine efforts to complete scenarios (removed since Train Simulator 2014), new menus and control options (including the new Quick Drive mode), updated HUDs, improved 2D task map and support for a new community download center using the Steam Workshop where players can share and download free user-created scenarios.
 It also featured enhanced graphics and performance improvements.
 A route included with previous versions, Hagen–Siegen, was heavily updated and renamed the Ruhr–Sieg Line.
 Routes included with the Standard Edition were Sherman Hill, London–Brighton, Northeast Corridor and Isle of Wight.
 The Deluxe Edition included Sherman Hill, London–Brighton and Munich–Augsburg.
 Contents in retail versions could vary in different countries to include local routes and locomotives.
 Owners of Train Simulator 2012 received a free upgrade to the TS2013 core technology via the Steam platform.

 Train Simulator 2014 was released on Steam in two editions.
-The Steam Edition was released on 26 September 2013, and the Standard Edition on 7 October 2013.
+The Steam Edition was released on 26 September 2013, and the Standard Edition on 7 October.
 Retail versions were available from 4 October that year.
 It featured a new menu system, better graphics including increased draw distance and headlight flares, a new camera system with user-adjustable FOV, improved passenger appearance and behaviour, improved editing tools, expanded Quick Drive mode and an enhanced Career mode, letting players earn points towards medals, rewards and achievements.
 The new Engine Driver community website was made accessible in-game.
 The Steam Workshop feature was expanded to support free user-created routes, in addition to scenarios, and the new Marketplace was designed to make it simpler to share and obtain new third-party payware content.
 Routes included with the Standard Edition were Hamburg–Hanover, London–Faversham High Speed and Donner Pass: Southern Pacific.
 Those who purchased the Steam Edition, also received an additional seven-mile (11 km) Sheerness Branch line in Kent (an extension to the London–Faversham High Speed route) and two extra locomotives (Class 466 and SD70M).
 Contents in retail versions could vary in different countries to include local routes and locomotives.
 Owners of Train Simulator 2013 received a free upgrade to the TS2014 core technology via the Steam platform.
+A stand-alone expansion, The Count of Monster Disco, was released for Halloween 2014.